-BatteryMBA allumni include individuals working at: ABB, Hitachi ABB Power Grids, Schneider Electric, AVL, SVOLT, Bertrandt Group, Unico, Scania, Envision AESC, and universities & research labs at UCL, Virginia Tech, MIT and Idaho National Laboratory.
-So far, participants have been based in 23 countries, and we are proud to say that overall our programmes met a 40% gender ratio.
+BatteryMBA alumni include individuals working at: Tesla, Volkswagen, Northvolt, Hitachi ABB Power Grids, Schneider Electric, AVL, SVOLT, Bertrandt Group, Unico, Scania, Envision AESC, Rolls Royce, MAGNA, Global Battery Alliance, UCL, Virginia Tech, MIT, Idaho National Laboratory and others.
+So far, participants have been based in 35+ countries, and we are proud to say that overall our programmes met a 40% gender ratio.

 3) What topics are covered in the lectures and who are the lecturers?

 Lecture topics aim to cover the entire battery value chain, from lithium-ion battery cell production to clean tech market trend analysis.
 Once admitted in the programme, participants access lectures that include: “Li-ion Battery Basics: A non-chemist application-centered approach”; “Battery End-Of-Life Management and Policies”; “Factory line performance and precision engineering”; “Energy storage: a key enabler for the energy transition”; “Electric Mobility: Strategic Perspectives on Batteries”; “Career Transition in the energy sector”; “Cleantech finance: Living in an age of disruption,” and others.
 Learn more on our "lecture topics" page.